Helping to enforce safe driving around school buses is a personal mission for the CEO of BusPatrol.

-The cutting edge technology BusPatrol uses is developed in New Orleans, with the business intelligence office located in Dallas and a processing unit in Virginia.
+The cutting-edge technology BusPatrol uses is developed in New Orleans, with the business intelligence office located in Dallas and a processing unit in Virginia.
 All these units come together to offer a turnkey solution for tackling the problem of distracted drivers.

-“It really is an education tool, it’s not simply a ticket in the mail where money is owed.
+“It really is an educational tool, it’s not simply a ticket in the mail where money is owed.
 We actually give the offender the opportunity to see exactly what they did that was wrong,” he says.

 The amalgamation of coexisting with technology, working with your communities and local law enforcement, and educating the public on road safety will help put the brakes on distracted driving.